Sam-Mina-engineer/Mina-Portfolio/README.md

 Using the flexes in the CSS to arrange the layout was a bit of a frustrating exercise in trial and error.
 I also adjusted font sizes and pixels accordingly and kept refreshing until I thought it looked how I wanted it.
 While surfing the internet on the subject, that is when I discovered the unit em for font sizes.
 I used different numbers by trial and error to get it the way I wanted it to look.
 All this was a lot of trial and error when it came to the CSS.
 As of writing this line in the ReadMe, I have yet to do the sizing responses for smaller screens.
 That is always where I run into a circus.
 I am going to focus on setting up the page first and definitely pushing it to GitHub first.
+Got a royalty free image of computer code off of Bing to use for my Work section.
+Right now I am adding the sections that the links go to.
+I forgot the # symbols earlier, so I am adding them now.
+I am having a hard time getting the background to keep the color gradient.
+I think I am going to do a Git Push before I get too messy with this.